ZAnderson-281/PhoneticCalculator/README.md

 This program takes in user input from the terminial or from a UI and converts valid input givin into strings.

+Note: The code for the UI must be ran on a server for it to run properly.

 # UI

 To use the user interface locate the insex.html script and it within a browser.
 A textbox and a button should appear.
 Within this textbox enter the desiered number to be converted and press the button labeled "Get phonetic text".